w38g0ru/vms/docs/contactinformation.rst

 - **Local Government (Palika)**: Also initially empty, this field will populate with options when you select a district.

-- **Ward Number**: You need to enter a maximum of 2 digits for the ward number.
+- **Ward Number**: Enter a maximum of 2 digits for the ward number.

 - **Select Address Type**: Confirm whether the address you provided is your "Temporary" or "Permanent" address.

+If everything is correct, click the “Submit” button to save the family member’s information.

+This feature allows you to maintain a record of your close relatives, making it easier to reference their information in various parts of the system.